Hamburger Menu IconMenu Close Icon

 When children reach preschool age, from 3 to 5 years, their social interactions offer more cues.
 They may show difficulty in understanding how to play with toys appropriately, exhibit distress at even minor changes in routine, and may struggle with understanding and expressing emotions.

-Realize that occasional signs don’t confirm autism; it’s their persistence and intensity that matter.
+However, you should understand that occasional signs don’t confirm autism; it’s their persistence and intensity that matter.
 Consult a health care professional for an evaluation and possible early interventions if you’re concerned.

 Identifying autism is a multi-step process that integrates observations, screenings, and comprehensive assessments.